opencivicdata/docs.opencivicdata.org/proposals/drafts/ocdid_governance.rst

 ~~~~~~~~~~~~~
 ``Committers`` have the ability to approve and commit pull requests from ``contributors`` and other ``committers``.
 An initial cohort of ``committers`` will be determined by current project contributors.
-Any individual or organization who is a ``contributor`` and who agrees to the repsonsibilities listed here may apply to become a ``committer``.
+Any individual or organization who is a ``contributor`` and who agrees to the responsibilities listed here may apply to become a ``committer``.

 * There will be a two month period where existing ``committers`` may raise objections to an applicant, otherwise the applying organization/individual will be considered approved.
 * In the case that an objection is raised, a discussion and vote will be had amongst existing ``committers``, with a simple majority necessary for approval.